WebDev-Guild/webdev-guild.github.io/journeyman/webdev/svg.md

     - Using SVG as a background-image in CSS
     - Using SVG as an "inline" element in HTML with the `<path>` element.
     - Style your inline SVG with CSS to do something on an event (such as hover).
-- Share your file with your mentor to have them pass it off.
+- Share your file with your the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning